reesshhoo/Finance-Tracker-Dashboard-using-Excel/README.md

 ## Concluding Remarks

-If you liked this small Peoject on Excel, please give it a star and follow for more such upcoming projects.
+If you liked this small Project on Excel, please give it a star and follow for more such upcoming projects.